 We’ve selected the most useful specialised Linux applications that will make the transition more comfortable.
 Just like the tools and resources in our web design tools roundup, some of them are free and open source, others cost money, but there is no obvious dependency between the quality and the price.
 Let’s look closer at what’s available.

 Seamonkey Composer is one of the easiest to use website builders and has a great compatibility with Mozilla products.
-The application is a WYSIWYG editor with three modes: document editor, markup explorer and source-code editor.
+The application is a WYSIWYG editor with three modes: document editor, markup explorer and source-code editor (for more options, see our guide to the best code editors).
 In the simplest case, a user can just arrange text, images, tables and other objects without writing a single line of code, similar to what a text processor like MS Word provides.
 Seamonkey Composer will automatically create an appropriate HTML markup, which will be enough for static web sites.

 There is also the nice Preview tab, which renders a browser-like preview of your project live, as if it was loaded in a web browser.
 The browser part is the Gecko-based Seamonkey Navigator, which does not differ much from Mozilla Firefox in terms of displaying web content.
 One of the most handy tools in Composer is the Publish button on its toolbar.
 This enables quick and seamless upload of your code right into the site’s directory via FTP.